How To Listen to FM Radio on Android

 To find your favorite FM stations, you’ll want to either select the search function, or open up the menu and head to browse.
 If you know which FM station you’re looking for, the search bar along the top of the screen is easy to use.
 Just type in the name of the station you’re looking for and hit search, and the station results should return relatively quickly.
 TuneIn has a fairly-wide variety of stations, including stations that we weren’t able to find on NextRadio like Toronto’s Indie88.
 Finding stations might be hard if you’re unsure of what you’re looking for, so just have an idea of what stations you want to tune into before you dive into the app.
 In the browse menu, there’s a Location option to browse through radio stations in your area, and though it isn’t as intuitive as just allowing the app to find your location, as you can do on NextRadio, it does allow you to dive into areas that aren’t your own—like, say, your hometown radio stations.

-Reports of the death of FM radio have been greatly exaggerated.
-Yes, FM radio numbers have fallen, and younger consumers have begun to move away from the platform as a way to listen to their music, opting instead for streaming options on their phone like Spotify or Apple Music.
+Reports on the death of FM radio have been greatly exaggerated.
+Yes, FM radio numbers have fallen, and younger consumers have begun to move away from the platform as a way to listen to their music, opting instead for streaming sources on their phones like Spotify or Apple Music.
 YouTube, Pandora, and even XM radio have all taken some of the listenership away from FM stations, both in the home and in the car.
 But FM is far from dead, having accounted for about 35 percent of the general population, regardless of age.
 Though there may come a day when FM radio stations are done away with thanks to the rise in streaming options, we’re a long way out from that ever happening.

 Apps like NextRadio and TuneIn allow smartphone users to still listen to FM radio, both over the air and using the internet.
-NextRadio in particular is a great application for phones that still have access to their FM chips, allowing users to tune into a station and listen over headphones or by using their device’s speaker.
+NextRadio in particular is an excellent application for phones that still have access to their FM chips, allowing users to tune into a station and listen over headphones or by using their device’s speaker.
 Whether it’s for free listening around the house or to allow for listening to FM stations in times of emergency, the ability to pick up broadcast radio stations on phones that support them is a godsend, and something not enough users know about.
 TuneIn, of course, also allows you to pick up a wide variety of stations streaming around the world, not just in your area.
 This discovery means sound is crystal clear and external speakers are supported for listening.
 Of course, these streams also drain your battery faster than using a standard FM receiver, and won’t work without internet connectivity.
 Still, both NextRadio and TuneIn allow Android users to begin listening to their favorite FM stations on a device that’s always in their pocket, which is, in some ways, a small miracle.
 Not everyone wants to hold onto their FM stations, but for the folks that do, both NextRadio and TuneIn are must-have applications.